yosrahelal/paladin/kata/internal/engine/sequencer/README.md

 Once a transaction has been endorsed / verified, the `proposed` output states move to the `pending` output state and the system can optimistically assume that state will eventually become spendable.
 New transaction may be assembled to spend states in `pending` so long as they are sequenced behind the transaction that is predicted to mint that state.

-Once a transaction has been confirmed on the base ledger, its output states move to the `confirmed` meta state. `confirmed` states are availble for spending by transactions without any sequencing requirements.
+Once a transaction has been confirmed on the base ledger, its output states move to the `confirmed` meta state. `confirmed` states are available for spending by transactions without any sequencing requirements.

 When a transaction is assembled and before it has been endorsed/verified, any states that transaction intends to spend ( input to the transaction) are considered to be in the `claimed` state.
-It is possible, and occassionally expected, that multiple transactions, assembled concurrently, could be associated with a `claimed` state.
+It is possible, and occasionally expected, that multiple transactions, assembled concurrently, could be associated with a `claimed` state.
 However, only one of those transactions should be endorsed/verified and submitted to the base ledger otherwise all but one will eventually be reverted by the double spend protection logic on the base ledger contract.

 Once a transaction has been endorsed/verified, its input states are moved to the `spending` metastate.
 At this point, there is an expectation that state will eventually be spent by that transaction and therefore there will be no further attempt for other transactions to `claim` that state.